stillnurs/React-Django-App/README.md

 # React-Django-App
-A simple website application using Django for the backend and React for the frontend.
+A simple website using Django for the backend and React for the frontend.